-Long invoicing reminder history with your German customer
+Long enduring invoicing history with your German customer

 You can be sure - all businesses have debts.
 The economic environment over the recent years has led to a steady decline in customers' payment behavior also in Germany.
 While, in the private sector, credit periods of two to three weeks seem to be acceptable, credit periods of up to ninety days or more are no rare occurrence, not only in industry and commerce but also in the services sector in Germany.